MTM828/simple-http/README.md

 ## Contributions are welcome!
 There are many things you can do to help:
 - Enter input for more `$_SERVER` indices
-- Run in background as a service/thread/whatever, I've never done such thing before.
+- Option to run in background as a service/thread/whatever.
 - I haven't looked into security yet.
-I believe software like Nikto can help, but I haven't tried it yet.
+I believe software like Nikto can help.
-- Clean up the code
-- Support for other operating systems/compilers/make systems
-- Documentation
-- Add directory listing/file guessing
+- Add directory listing or file guessing